 Remember when transferring medical images meant giving a patient physical film?

-Not only does the physical storage of CDs take up a large amount of physical space, but there are a host of additional concerns.
-Storage safety concerns range from fires, natural disasters, and innocuous scratches from improper handling.
+Storing CDs long-term involves a host of concerns.
+In addition to the physical space and care they require, CDs are also subject to safety hazards.
+Storage safety concerns range from fires, natural disasters, theft, and innocuous scratches from improper handling.
 Compounded are the factors of filing and organization, which in themselves take time.
 After all those issues, the discs still need to be copied and physically transported to other locations, incurring the costs and delays mentioned earlier.